Don't Miss Out on the Latest in Unconventionals. Sign up To Receive the Newsletter.

 SPE members can also visit the SPE Communications Preference Center to opt in and receive the newsletter.

-A preview of last month's newsletter below.
+A preview of the newsletter below.

 Shale’s Big Sand Switch Is Delivering Dollars, But Not Eroding All Concerns